davidlohr/dma-opt-clamp-report/README.md

 #### Real NVMe in the guest (VFIO passthrough)

-The matrix above uses a RAM-backed emulated device; this leg passes a real PM9A3 through to the guest (VFIO), in two topologies.
+The matrix above uses a RAM-backed emulated device; here we pass a real PM9A3 through to the guest (VFIO), in two topologies.
 Pure passthrough (no vIOMMU: guest is direct-DMA, no clamp exists, both kernels identical) establishes the virtualization cost floor: large-block ≈ native (6076 vs